Yasmani Grandal Player Props: White Sox vs. Rays

-On Friday, Yasmani Grandal (.250 batting average in his past 10 games, with five doubles, a home run, four walks and two RBI) and the Chicago White Sox play the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
+On Saturday, Yasmani Grandal (on the back of going 0-for-1) and the Chicago White Sox play the Tampa Bay Rays, whose starting pitcher will be Calvin Faucher.
 First pitch is at 7:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Rays.
+In his previous game he had a hitless performance (0-for-1) against the Rays.

 Yasmani Grandal Game Info & Props vs. the Rays